-In some ways, Swedish Death Cleaning is similar to Marie Kondo's approach to decluttering.
-Unlike Marie Kondo, though, Magnusson advocates thinking about your things not only in terms of how they make you feel, but also how they make your loved ones feel.
+In some ways, Swedish Death Cleaning is similar to Marie Kondo's tidying up technique.
+Unlike Marie Kondo, though, Magnusson advocates thinking about your things not only in terms of how they make you feel but also how they make your loved ones feel.
 Would they really want your furniture/clothes/home decorations if you were to pass away?

 2. Who is Swedish Death Cleaning for?

 While Magnusson's intended audience is primarily people over the age of 50, she emphasises that it can work for anyone who wants to live a simpler and more satisfying life (that makes it pretty much everyone).
 The idea is not so much that you have to start imagining your own demise, but rather to change your approach to accumulating more and more stuff every year.
 There's a good dose of Swedish minimalism in Magnusson's thinking, and this will appeal to adults of any age.